opDavi1/vim-config/README.md

 <br>

 Then you can run ```:PackerSync``` once neovim is open.
-After all of the plugins are done installing / updating just restart neovim for the changes to take effect.
+After all of the plugins are done installing / updating, restart neovim.
+Run ```:PackerSync``` and restart one more time and you should be good to go!